 Or leave their butt prints in the sand.”

 I don’t quite know where this journey is leading.
 I know I’ve started working on creating more local community for myself.
 And working on supporting other families with preemies, now that we have a second one.
 I know I’m thinking more and more about how to build spirit and faith into everyday things, given our lack of time for more specific rituals.
 I know I want my kids to have faith and a framework for it to grow on.
 I’m trying to figure out where this life of ours is headed – what I want it to look like – because the first step in manifesting something is to figure out what you plan to manifest.

-I just have to figure out where we’re going and how to get there, and my matron Goddesses are pretty good at pointing the way when I need a helping hand and am ready to do the work.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I just have to figure out where we’re going and how to get there, and my matron Goddesses are pretty good at pointing the way when I need a helping hand and am ready to do the work.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio